Widget Methods vs. Stateful/Stateless Widget Classes in Flutter: Which is Better?

 }

-Therefore, we do not know which one we are going to use each of these properties; in the class approach, we do not have these problems because the classes have better modularization:
+Therefore, we don't know which one of those properties we are going to use, but in the class approach, we don't have those problems as the classes have better modularization:

 class _TabsDetailCourseState extends State<TabsDetailCourse> {